codetricity/carlsbad-tour/README.md

 * pitch and yaw of image and hotspots
 * basic Marzipano concepts such as geometry, limit, view, scene
 * UI interaction to get pitch and yaw information needed to build the tour

+Marzipano is only the 360 image viewer.
+However, as it is used in Marzipano Tool, it is a good reference to build your own virtual tour software.

 ## data format